splitwise/super_diff/README.md

 # SuperDiff

+**NOTE: This readme hasn't been updated since the start of the project, so some parts are probably outdated.**

 ## What is this?

 SuperDiff is a utility that helps you diff two complex data structures in Ruby, and gives you helpful output to show you exactly how the two data structures differ.